Last Updated: November 13, 2020

 Get multi-store point of sale software that keeps your entire customer database in one system.
 This makes it convenient for both your staff and your shoppers.
 It also ensures that you stay on brand and present a consistent experience (in addition to the product, of course) for every customer that steps foot in your doors.

 All inventory updates should be reflected in real-time.
 This can only be done by using a cloud-based POS for your retail stores.

 A cloud point of sale means that all data (product info, inventory, CRM data, etc.) is stored on remote servers.
 Not only is it safer to store sensitive data off-site, but it also allows you remarkable convenience.

 This is especially critical for multi-store operations.
 No one has time to run around to every single location trying to gather data at each.
-This way, manage your business from one spot, saving you time to worry about more important things.
+This way, you can manage your multi-store inventory from one place, saving you time to worry about more important things.

 Additionally, a cloud system means that anytime a product is delivered, sold, broken, returned, etc. it is immediately reflected in the point of sale reporting.
 No more waiting around and being surprised by end-of-day inventory reports.
 This leaves you with less time to adjust and fix any problems you might have.
 Cloud reporting lets you identify issues as they occur so that you can solve them promptly.

 Most multi-store operations have embraced the omnichannel retail experience.
 Of course, a large part of this is your eCommerce platform.
 Online sales continue to skyrocket each year as more shoppers move there and retailers follow suit.